Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

 Interestingly, the total bandwidth availability for 6G in FR3 is comparable to that of 5G in FR1.
 While the maximum allocation in FR3 reaches 1825 MHz across all regions, Region~1 (including the U.S.) is allocated only 1200 MHz.
 Thus, relying solely on wider bandwidths may be insufficient to meet 6G data rate targets, given the similar overall bandwidth availability.

 The second technique to linearly increase the data rates involves transmitting multiple data streams to serve many users in the same time-frequency resource element by using spatial multiplexing with antenna arrays.
 This technique is particularly appealing to increase the spectral efficiency ($\eta$), defined as the data rate per unit bandwidth.
 Specifically, $\eta$ is a linearly increasing function of the spatial multiplexing rate, $\min(M,K)$, where $M$ is the number of antennas at the BS and $K$ is the sum of antennas at all UEs.
-Increasing the number of antennas, specially at the BS, is thus a practical way to boost data rates for a given bandwidth.
-Packing an enormous number of antennas gives rise to ELAAs consisting of densely-packed electrically-small antennas relative to the wavelength \cite{Ramezani2024}.
-We henceforth categorize ELAA-aided wireless communication to the broad category of ultra MIMO, which will be the foundation of implementing ISAC in 6G within FR3.
+Increasing the number of antennas, especially at the BS, is thus a practical way to boost data rates for a given bandwidth.

+Packing an enormous number of electrically-small antennas gives rise to ELAAs \cite{Ramezani2024}.
+Unique propagation characteristics of large antenna arrays such as ultra-high spatial resolution, super-directivity, and finite spatial depth-of-foci can be leveraged to improve the performance of sensing tasks, including localization, target detection, and parameter estimation.
+We henceforth categorize ELAA-aided wireless communication to the broad category of UM-MIMO, which will be the foundation of implementing ISAC in 6G within FR3.